Resources

 Healthcare fraud is a specific intent crime, meaning the government cannot secure a conviction simply by proving that false claims were submitted.
 Prosecutors must demonstrate that the defendant knowingly and willfully acted to defraud — a standard that requires getting inside the mind of the accused.
 Here is how they do it.
 Intent Under 18 [...]

-When federal or state prosecutors target healthcare providers, the charges are serious.
-But charges are not a conviction.
+Legal defenses for healthcare fraud charges challenge allegations of fraudulent billing for financial gain.
 Healthcare fraud prosecutions under statutes such as the False Claims Act, Anti-Kickback Statute, and Stark Law carry severe penalties.
-Providers can face prison terms up to 10 years per count, exclusion from Medicare and Medicaid, and the [...]
+Providers can face prison, exclusion from Medicare and Medicaid, and the permanent loss of professional licensure.
+Mounting a strong defense is imperative. [...]

 The Complete Guide to Healthcare Fraud Defense